ci1xgk/Fellowship_Webpage/Merewether2-4.md

 Hence, setting up DG2 on LISFLOOD requires three separate files including the average-coefficient values, the X-directional slope-coefficient values and the Y-directional slope-coefficient values, with the extensions `.dem`, `.dem1x` and `.dem1y`, respectively.

-Files with the the extensions `.dem`, `.dem1x` and `.dem1y` can be generated using the toolkit `generateDG2DEM` (available in the "_preprocess_" folder).
+Files with the the extensions `.dem`, `.dem1x` and `.dem1y` can be generated using the toolkit `generateDG2DEM` (available in the "_preprocess_" directory).
 The toolkit requires the availability of a raw DEM file in the same folder subject to adding `.raw` to the end of its extension.
 A demo of how to apply the toolkit is available in [_"Running `generateDG2DEM`"_](MKS).

 For example, in the Merewether test case, the DEM is renamed to `merewether-0p175m.dem.raw`.
 After running `generateDG2DEM` toolkit, the files listed below will be generated in the same directory of `merewether-0p175m.dem.raw` file: